payspec/payspec-contract/README.md

       createAndPayInvoice(  string memory description, uint256 nonce, address token, uint256 amountDue, address payTo, address[] memory feeAddresses, uint[] memory feePercents, uint256 ethBlockExpiresAt, bytes32 expecteduuid  ) public returns (bool)

    This method will make the pre-approved ERC20 tokens in quantity 'AmountDue' flow from the buyer's account and into the sellers account and it will permanently mark this invoice as being 'paid' so that anyone can check the UUID and the contract will report that it has been 'paid'.
-At that point, the seller can deliver the sold asset to the buyer.
+At that point, the seller (or a bot running by the seller) can check the 'paid' status of the corresponding UUID and deliver the sold asset to the buyer.
 This does require that the buyer trust the seller to actually deliver the item.

+   Considerations:

+     If the buyer tries to change any of the data, the UUID will change and the the order will not be considered paid.
+The UUID is the SHA3 hash of all of the invoice data, including the contract address.

 ________